Truck Accident Lawyer

 Often, the truck driver is not responsible for the accident.
 However, some truckers are under increased pressure by trucking companies to meet company deadlines.
 This pressure usually contributes to driver fatigue, intoxication by substances used for sleep deprivation, and being in too much of a hurry to properly maintain the trucks themselves.
-For innocent motorists in their path, this can be a recipe for disaster.
+For innocent motorists in a large truck’s path, this can be a recipe for disaster.

 If you or a loved one has been injured in a truck accident and need truck accident legal advice, let a truck accident lawyer at Cellino and Barnes help you.
-Call us now at 1-800-888-8888 or contact us.
+Call us now at (800) 888-8888 or contact us for a Free Consultation.

 Sport Utility Vehicles (“SUVs”) are very popular with families today, even with the high gas prices.
 Due to this increase in popularity, we have seen an increase in accidents.
 Of which, close to 63% of all deaths occur from a rollover.

 The majority of rollover crashes occur when a vehicle runs off the road and flies over a ditch or hits a curb.
 The major factor in rollover accidents is in the lack of stability of the vehicle itself.
 The National Highway Transportation Safety Association has developed rollover resistance ratings.
 They have reported that taller, narrower vehicles such as SUVs are more likely to roll once they leave the roadway.

 Truck accidents cause over 130,000 injuries every year in the United States.
 Of those, approximately 5,000 results in death.